cjlaserna/cjlaserna.github.io/_posts/2025-11-18-resources.md

 tags:
   - Resources
 ---
 This page covers resources and materials for people new to programming or design.
-It encompasses resources I reference frequently, ones that have affected my career, and my own personally crafted resources!
+It encompasses resources I reference frequently that I created myself!

 ## **Personally Crafted Resources**